mary-alegro/neuralsynthesis/README.md

 # Neural Render
 This repository contains the code for the Neural Render project, developed during the AI Insight Data Science fellowship.
-Neural Render is based on the _pix2pix network architecture that has had great success performing tasks like style transfer and image restauration.
+Neural Render is based on the [pix2pix](https://phillipi.github.io/pix2pix/) network architecture that has had great success performing tasks like style transfer and image restoration.

 ## Requirements
 ```